vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

   ::

-   Invoke-Command -ComputerName localhost -PSCredential $credential -ScriptBlock {Command to be executed}
+   Invoke-Command -ComputerName localhost -Credential $credential -ScriptBlock {Command to be executed}
    -ComputerName localhost is required as the code is to be executed on localhost, without -ComputerName, InvokeCommand doesn't work.

 * Possibly, we can execute the ICMP Shell code to get the shell as the new user.